NETWORK OF VARIABLES

-Identify possible causes and confounding factors of a health condition through the NETWORK OF VARIABLES
+How to identify possible causes and confounding factors of a health condition

 This is a tool to engage citizens in the design of the study.
 It allows you to identify which variables need to be taken into account when designing a study, and to decide how they can be controlled or measured.
 Moreover, it contributes to identifying confounding variables, which is a key aspect of epidemiological studies as it prevents possible misleading interpretation of the cause and effect relationship of a problem.
 Controlling for confounding variables is very important to obtain the right conclusions from a study.
 If you ignore them you could end up with associations where in reality there are none, or fail to find associations where they do in fact exist.

 We share with you some resources that can be useful to carry out this activity.